-Chancellery Right to Information
+Right to Information

+In September 2007, the Queensland Government commissioned a comprehensive review of Queensland’s Freedom of Information legislation.
+The report made 141 recommendations for reform.
 The Queensland Government supported in full 116 of the report’s recommendations and either partially or in principle supported another 23 recommendations.
-The result has been the new Right to Information Act 2009 (RTI) and the Information Privacy Act 2009.
+The result is the new Right to Information Act 2009 and the Information Privacy Act 2009.
 Both Acts were assented to on 12 June 2009 and came into force on 1 July 2009.
 Access to and amendment of personal information is now formalised in a separate Information Privacy (IP) Act.

-The Right to Information Act 2009 (Qld) promotes greater openness and accountability by requiring all Government Agencies to make information available proactively, through a publication scheme and a disclosure log.
+The Right to Information (RTI) Act 2009 promotes greater openness and accountability by requiring all Government Agencies to make information available proactively, through a publication scheme and a disclosure log.
 A disclosure log lists all previous RTI requests to make them easily accessible to others.

-If you are unable to find the information you are seeking via the publication scheme or on the University’s web site you can submit an application for the information.
-In accordance with the Act requests have to be made using the Queensland Government 'Right to Information and Information Privacy Access Application' form (see link below) or contact the University's Right to Information Officer via e-mail to determine if the information is able to be released.
+If you cannot find the information you are seeking via the publication scheme or on the University’s website, you can submit an application for the information.
+In accordance with the RTI Act, requests must be made using the Queensland Government Right to Information and Information Privacy Access Application form.
+You can also contact the University's Right to Information Officer via email to determine if the information can be released.